wp-plugins/updraftplus/readme.txt

 = Development version (not yet released / supported)

+* TWEAK: "Backup Now" now avoids the WordPress scheduler - thus meaning it can work on sites where the WordPress scheduler is broken (e.g. Heart Internet)
 * TWEAK: Amend SQL which prevented options/sitemeta tables backing up at full speed on large sites
+* TWEAK: Dropbox will now display some error messages more prominently, where relevant
+* TWEAK: Dropbox account user's name is stored when you authorise
+* FIX: Reporting add-on could mis-display number of warnings when saying "X errors, Y warnings".

 = 1.9.13 - 2014/05/19 =